SEMINARS

 Event will be held online

 TECHNIS is pleased to invite you to a free webinar.
-TECHNIS webinars focus on IP and innovation examining recent legal, economic, managerial, ethical and policy issues related to technological innovation.
+TECHNIS webinars focus on recent legal, economic, managerial, ethical and policy issues related to technological innovation.
 Our approach is interdisciplinary and presentations are given by experts in different fields such as economics, law, management, STS, sociology, anthropology and philosophy.
 Webinar presentations last for 20min and are followed by a 40min discussion.

 This webinar is free and open to all.
 The moderator is Dr. Andreas Panagopoulos